dataform-co/dataform-bqml/README.md

 ```
 #### Description
 A generic structured table ML pipeline.
-It incrementally performs ML operation on rows from the source table
+It incrementally performs an ML operation on rows from the source table
 and merges to the target table until all rows are processed or runs longer
 than the specific duration.